p0dalirius/hexcat/README.md

 ![](./.github/banner.png)

-Prints only printable characters of a file
+A tool to show only printable characters of a file

 ## Features